lucasonline0/lucasonline0/README.md

 ---

-### 🛠️ Linguagens e Ferramentas
+### 🛠️ Languages and Tools

-Minhas principais ferramentas de trabalho e estudo.
+My main tools for work and study.

 <p align="center">
   <a href="https://skillicons.dev">